25 Fun and Safe Technology Activities for Preschoolers

 5 Practical Ways to Use Technology in Preschool Classrooms

-1. Choose tech with purpose.
+1. Pick technology with a purpose.

 Some helpful apps for this kind of setup include: